bakerdh/SizeAdaptation/readme.txt

 However if the data files are missing the code will attempt to download them from the OSF repository for this project: http://doi.org/10.17605/OSF.IO/KTHG3

+The docker directory contains a Dockerfile and instructions for making a local computationally reproducible version of the analysis.
+The runtime.txt file is used by mybinder.org to generate an online version of the environment that can be accessed at:
+Https://mybinder.org/v2/gh/bakerdh/SizeAdaptation/HEAD

 Production of the reproducible version of this manuscript was supported by an Enhancing Research Culture award from Research England.